MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-apt.md

     ```

 If you receive error message _Unable to locate package azure-cli_, the `azure-cli` repository information is not configured.
 Follow the steps given in [Option 2: Step-by-step installation instructions](#option-2-step-by-step-installation-instructions).

+If you receive error message _Version x.xx.x-1~distributionName for azure-cli was not found_, use `lsb_release -cs` to find the distribution you're running.

 ## Update Azure CLI